Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Abstract

 \section{Abstract}

-Using both simulated and real quasar light curves we explore the feasibility of one and two--band photometric reverberation mapping~(RM) and compare to the results for spectroscopic RM.
-We do this using modifications to our previously developed method based on modeling quasar variability as a stochastic process, the damped random walk.
-We find that two--band photometric RM can be competitive with spectroscopic RM for strong lines like $\ha$ and $\hb$, and that the one--band method is feasible, but requires very small photometric uncertainties.
-For the sample of Palomar--Green quasars with both dual band and spectroscopic data we find consistent lags using the two--band and spectroscopic methods.
-For the OGLE--III and IV single band light curves of quasars behind the Magellanic Clouds, we fail to robustly detect $\ha$ lags despite the outstanding cadence and time span of the data due to the photometric uncertainties~($0.02\text{---}0.04$ mag).
-Single--band RM for all lines and dual--band RM for lower equivalent width lines are likely only feasible for statistical estimates of mean lags for large samples of AGN of similar properties~(e.g., luminosity) rather than for individual quasars.
-Our approach is directly applicable to the time--domain programs within ongoing and future wide--field imaging surveys, and could provide robust lag measurements for an unprecedented number of systems.
+We use both simulated and real quasar light curves to explore modeling photometric reverberation-mapping (RM) data as a stochastic process.
+We do this using modifications to our previously developed RM method based on modeling quasar variability as a damped random walk.
+We consider the feasibility of one and two-band photometric RM and compare the results with those from spectroscopic RM.
+We find that our method for two-band photometric RM can be competitive with spectroscopic RM only for strong (large equivalent width) lines like \ha\ and \hb, and that the one-band method is also feasible, but requires very high-precision photometry.
+We fail to robustly detect \ha\ lags in single-band quasar light curves from OGLE--III and IV despite the outstanding cadence and time span of the data, on account of photometric uncertainties in the range $0.02$--$0.04$\,mag.
+Simulations suggest that success could be achieved if the photometric uncertainties were of order 0.01\,mag.
+Single-band RM for all lines and two-band RM for lower equivalent width lines are likely only feasible for statistical estimates of mean lags for large samples of AGN of similar properties~(e.g., luminosity) rather than for individual quasars.
+Our approach is directly applicable to the time-domain programs within ongoing and future wide-field imaging surveys, and could provide robust lag measurements for an unprecedented number of systems.

 \keywords{galaxies: active --- galaxies: statistics --- methods: data analysis --- methods: numerical --- methods: statistical}